-Join Levi Sim for an in-depth discussion in this video Choosing the right flash modes, part of Canon Speedlite Flash Fundamentals.
+Join Levi Sim for an in-depth discussion in this video Choosing the right flash modes, part of Flash Photography: Canon Speedlites.

 - There are a couple of flash modes that I use all the time, and a couple I've never used, although I think it would be fun to try out sometime.
 Let's stick with the meat and potato modes for now.
 These will have you ready to make pictures at the next wedding or birthday party you go to, or the next portrait session.
 The first mode we use all the time is ETTL.
 This one chooses the right amount of light based on what it sees in the frame.
 You can alter that amount of light to your liking by changing the flash exposure compensation, like I've shown you in a previous movie.